wjbmattingly/hobbit-spacy/README.md

 Welcome to Hobbit spaCy, a custom Natural Language Processing pipeline built on top of the powerful [spaCy](https://spacy.io/) library.
 This pipeline is designed specifically for working with Middle Earth data, providing custom NER, tokenization, and other NLP tasks specifically tailored for texts from the world of J.R.R.
 Tolkien.

+This is a work-in-progress that is currently being built as a teaching lesson at the  TAP Institute's Summer 2023 spaCy series.

 ## Features

 * EntityRuler